bendevcode/Data-Science/README.md

 # Data-Science
-I will be working on real world datasets wherein I will be performing analysis and building machine learning models based on the features in the dataset.
+I will be working on real world datasets wherein analysis will be performed and machine learning models will be built based on the features in the dataset.